Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Discussion

 \section{Discussion}

-Many prior studies have demonstrated the predictive power of black-box encoding models in language neuroscience across modalities such as fMRI, ECoG, EEG, and MEG~\cite{JAINNEURIPS2018, TONEVANEURIPS2019, abnar2019, goldstein2022shared, antonello2023scaling}, but these models have been criticized for their inability to produce accurate and reliable explanations~\cite{chirimuuta2021prediction} and limited efforts have been made to explicitly interpret these models \cite{JAINNEURIPS2020, chen2023cortical, Vo2023.08.03.551886}.
+The main advance in this work is a closed-loop approach for translating opaque, high-performing encoding models into testable hypotheses and then evaluating those hypotheses with model-guided stimulus interventions.
+By applying this approach at multiple spatial scales, we show that it can recover established semantic contrasts and also discover finer-grained functional structure that is difficult to probe with standard naturalistic or block-design paradigms.
+More broadly, \method{} provides a clear pathway to make experimentally testable several central unresolved questions in language neuroscience, in particular the granularity of semantic organization, the dissociability of ostensibly similar regions, and the role of stimulus dependencies in semantic selectivity.
+Prior studies have demonstrated the predictive power of black-box encoding models in language neuroscience across modalities such as fMRI, ECoG, EEG, and MEG~\cite{JAINNEURIPS2018, TONEVANEURIPS2019, abnar2019, goldstein2022shared, antonello2023scaling}, but these models have been criticized for their inability to produce accurate and reliable explanations~\cite{chirimuuta2021prediction} and limited efforts have been made to explicitly interpret these models \cite{JAINNEURIPS2020, chen2023cortical, Vo2023.08.03.551886,luo2024brainscuba}.
 Our work takes the first steps in overcoming this criticism by enabling us to directly test the causality of an encoding model explanation through the use of LLM-generated synthetic stimuli.

-This work is related to work that has generated stimuli to drive neurons in the visual cortex~\cite{bashivan2019neural,abbasi2018deeptune, murty2021}, as well as more recent work that has used decoding to provide insight into the selectivity of the visual cortex \cite{luo2024brainscuba}.
+This work is related to earlier studies that generated stimuli to drive neurons in the visual cortex~\cite{bashivan2019neural,abbasi2018deeptune, murty2021,ponce2019evolving,walker2019inception}, as well as studies that used decoding to provide insight into the selectivity of the visual cortex \cite{luo2024brainscuba} or generated controversial visual stimuli to differentiate models~\cite{golan2020controversial}.
 In language fMRI, the closest work is \citeauthor{tuckute2023driving}~\citeyear{tuckute2023driving}, which demonstrated the ability to drive the language network as a whole (rather than individual voxels or ROIs) using sampling techniques as demonstrated in \ref{fig:checkerboard}.
 In comparison to these prior works, ours is the first to demonstrate driving at an explanatory level, not only identifying stimuli that can drive a particular voxel or ROI, but also hypothesizing the shared semantic features that cause the underlying activity.
 This distinction provides an important scientific benefit, allowing us to automate the discovery of new and unexpected regions of interest for further study.
-As encoding models improve, the reliability of such discoveries will naturally increase in coincidence.
+As encoding models improve, the reliability of such discoveries will naturally increase as well.